-Whether the incident is caused by trucking company negligence (product defects, over scheduling) or truck driver negligence (speeding, drunk driving, distracted driving, road rage) the number of serious injuries and deaths from NJ truck accidents is staggering.
+Whether the incident is caused by trucking company negligence (product defects, over scheduling) or truck driver negligence (speeding, drunk driving, distracted driving, road rage) the number of serious injuries and deaths from truck accidents in New Jersey is staggering.

 If you or your loved one have been injured in a truck accident in New Jersey, it is important that you protect your rights and seek legal representation immediately.

 Call 833-323-4448 today, and get a FREE case evaluation.
 No need to make an appointment.
 Just call us and have your questions answered now.

 How Much Does A New Jersey Truck Accident Lawyer Cost?

 While many attorneys bill by the hour, Rosengard Law Group works on a contingency basis, which means we use our money to work the case – not yours.